BEAVER: An Efficient Deterministic LLM Verifier: Methodology

-For efficiently computing the probability bounds, we only track the set of prefix-sequences that satisfy the constraint and use this set to compute the bounds.
-This approach allows us to exploit the prefix-closure property of $\Phi$ (Definition~\ref{def:prefixClosure}) and to early-reject any sequences that already violate $\Phi$.
-To this end, we modify the trie data structure~\cite{trie} (referred to as the token trie $\mathcal{T}$) to track all possible constraint-satisfying sequence generations produced by the model for a given prompt $\seq{p}$.
-We then define a frontier on this trie, representing the current set of valid partial sequences (those not ending with the $\eos$ token) and completed sequences (Definition~\ref{def:completeSeq}).
-Next, we provide necessary definition and update rules for $\trie$.
+For efficiently computing the constraint-satisfaction probability bounds, we only track the set of prefix-sequences that satisfy the property and use this set to compute the bounds.
+This approach allows us to early-reject any sequences that already violate $\Phi$.
+To this end, we employ a \emph{Token Trie} data structure~\cite{trie} $\mathcal{T}$ to track all possible constraint-satisfying sequence generations produced by the model for a given prompt $\seq{p}$.
+We then define a \emph{Frontier} on this Token trie, representing the current set of valid partial sequences (those not ending with the $\eos$ token) and completed sequences

-\begin{definition}[Token Trie] We model LLM sequence generation as incrementally constructing a trie (prefix-tree) $\mathcal{T}$ over token sequences that satisfy constraint $\Phi$.
-By the prefix-closure property of $\Phi$ (Definition~\ref{def:prefixClosure}), any continuation of a constraint-violating sequence also violates $\Psi$.
-Therefore, we only track constraint-satisfying sequences in $\mathcal{T}$.
+\begin{definition}[Token Trie] We model LLM generation as incrementally constructing a trie (prefix-tree) $\mathcal{T}$ over token sequences that satisfy constraint $\Phi$.
+We only track constraint-satisfying sequences in $\mathcal{T}$. \textbf{Trie Structure:} The root node represents the empty sequence $\epsilon$.
+We define edges and nodes of $\trie$ as